by John Salt - Updated September 2025

 Direct drive cartridge style tips are all fine and good, but they require fairly fast PID control loop algorithms to get the most performance out of them.

-The TS100 soldering iron therefor has some fairly impressive guts inside to achieve this; primarily a 32-bit processor, the STM32 ARM Cortex F103T8U6 to be exact.
+The TS101 / TS100 soldering irons therefor have some fairly impressive guts inside to achieve this; primarily a 32-bit processor, the STM32 ARM Cortex F103T8U6 to be exact.

 What would our RC hobby be without the STM32 ARM Cortex micro-controller?
 Our radios, our flight stabilization & flybarless systems, our ESCs & computerized LiPo chargers are filled with little STM32's these days.
 And now so are our soldering irons :-)

-Heat up time is super fast at under 10 seconds when powered with 24V.
+Heat up time to 350C / 660F is super fast at under 10 seconds when powered with 24V.
 That time pretty much triples when powering with 12V, but even then it's on par or better than traditional, old school slide on tip technology pro style soldering irons & stations.

 I really like having the slightly shorter tip length and find I have better control and can keep the tip quite still under the microscope while working on small PCB's.